B4PzwL3YVGa6/sparrowdo/README.md

 Reasons you may prefer a plugins DSL:

 * not every sparrow plugin has a *related* core-dsl function ( see below )
-* a core-dsl methods are just a wrappers to generated a proper JSON data to map sparrow plugin parameters, but this mapping could differ from *original* plugin API.
-So if you want to hack into, you'd probably want a low level plugins API.
+* a core-dsl methods are just a wrappers to generated a proper JSON data to "represent" sparrow plugin with parameters, however such a mapping could be limited in comparison with *original* plugin API, for example you might not have access to some plugin input parameters and so on.
+Thus, if you want to hack into plugin details, you'd probably want a low level plugins API.
+* anyway in most cases a core-dsl API should be enough for most common configuration management tasks.

 # Core DSL vs Plugins DSL